jrowny/cc_sfs/README.md

 ## Updating

-OTA updates are available in the interface or by reflashing via the web tool (coming soon).
+OTA updates are available in the interface or by reflashing via the web tool, however, flashing through the webtool will erase all settings.
+Updating over OTA, will not.

 ## Building from Source for unsupported boards